http2/http2.github.io/faq/index.md

 Yes, probably.
-Even for a client-side implementation that only downloads a lot of data using a single stream, some packets will still be necessary to send back in the opposite direction to achive maximum transfer speeds.
+Even for a client-side implementation that only downloads a lot of data using a single stream, some packets will still be necessary to send back in the opposite direction to achieve maximum transfer speeds.
 Without TCP_NODELAY set (still allowing the Nagle algorithm), the outgoing packets may be held for a while in order to allow them to merge with a subsequent one.